christyanamarie/Spotify_Regression/README.md

 # Spotify_Regression
-An RShiny app going through multiple linear regression on Spotify Data
+An RShiny app stepping through fundamentals of multiple linear regression on Spotify Data